How to claim back VAT from an overseas supplier

 Blogs 5 Oct 2021

-Businesses can often claim back VAT that has been charged from the tax authority for the supplier.
+Businesses can often claim back VAT (or similar) that has been charged by an overseas supplier, from the supplier's tax authority.
 Before you make a claim however, there are several things to consider to maximise your chances of getting it back with minimal effort.

 Is VAT chargeable in the first place?

 This is particularly relevant where you have procured services from an overseas supplier.
 Brexit seems to have confused overseas suppliers of services and many are charging VAT where they don’t need to.
-In reality, the place of supply of services from an EU perspective remains unchanged.
-If the supply is business to business, the place of supply is where the recipient belongs.
-There were exceptions to this rule before 31 December 2020, but those exceptions are still the same.
+In reality, the place of supply of services from an EU perspective remains largely unchanged.
+If the cross-border supply is business to business, the place of supply is, generally, where the recipient belongs and the customer would self-account for their country’s VAT on their VAT return using the reverse charge mechanism; receipt of such services from overseas counts towards your taxable income if you are not registered for VAT already.
+The pre-Brexit exceptions to this rule are unchanged.

-The question I get asked most is “What is the issue – the supplier will have paid the VAT to its tax authority?”
-The problem is that if you have been charged VAT incorrectly, you are not entitled to claim it back.
+The question often asked is “What is the issue – the supplier will have paid the VAT to its tax authority?”
+The problem is that, not only can you not claim foreign VAT on your UK VAT return, if you have been charged VAT incorrectly, you are not entitled to claim it back at all.
 You will need to go back to your supplier and ask for the VAT to be credited and repaid.

 Therefore, the first remedy is to provide a VAT number and ask for the VAT to be credited and repaid.
 If the supplier will not (or cannot do this due to its local VAT rules), then the only recourse is via the refund system, but you will need to provide evidence that you have tried to obtain the refund from your supplier.

-Refunds from other countries in the EU and EEA
+Refunds of VAT from countries in the EU and EEA

 The EU operates what is called the “13th Directive Reclaim” scheme.
-This is available to VAT registered businesses that have incurred VAT in the EU 27.
+This is available to UK VAT registered businesses that have incurred VAT in most of the EU 27 and the EEA.
 There are some points to note here, too, before launching into a claim:

 • A maximum of five claims can be made in the claim year